 All dramatherapists working for Roundabout will be registered with HCPC and subject to an Enhanced DBS check in relation to their clinical work.
+All administration staff will also be DBS checked.

 Roundabout makes applicants aware that for posts where an enhanced DBS is considered to be relevant and proportionate the provisions of Section 4.2 of the Rehabilitation of Offenders Act 1974 and the Rehabilitation of Offenders Act 1974 exceptions order 1975 do not apply.
 This means that the applicant is not entitled to withhold information about convictions or cautions which, for other purposes are 'spent' under the provision of the Act.
 Having a criminal record will not necessarily bar an individual from working with Roundabout.
 This will depend on the nature of the position and the circumstances and background of the offences.